Pursuit of the Unseen

 Dreams is a portrait of humanity’s greatest downfall: the hubris of intellect over emotion.
 It questions the ability of its characters to escape this hamartia, from friendship to family, sex to love, and blood to water.
 Whilst logic pulls one way, Fox’s characters greedily pursue courses of action that can only lead to devastation.
 Whether pursuing an impossible love or sating despicable cravings, Dreams leaves no stone unturned in its quest for the truth.

 The Afflicted will satisfy people’s thirst for science fiction horror.
-The recurring melancholic memories from a genetic engineer, Dr John Simmons’ past, only spur him into a more profound commitment to his work.
-The story blends his tragic past, and progressive future as the author leads the reader further into the plot.
-Reminiscence for John was replaced with dread as he realised the effects his scientific experiment may have on the country.
+The recurring melancholic memories from a genetic engineer, Dr John Simmons’ past, only spur him into profound commitment to his work.
+The story blends his tragic past and progressive future as the author leads the reader further into the plot.
+They replaced reminiscence for John with dread as he realised the effects his scientific experiment may have on the country.

 Andy Strutt laced the story with suspense as it unfolds with drastic consequences for well-devised characters.
 A gripping tale of how greed and jealousy can become the root of a plot so evil it causes characters to abuse their power and cross the line of innate human behaviour.
 A thrilling read to keep you on the edge of your seat as the page-turning.